splunk/observability-workshop/docs/apm/online-boutique.md

 Once the Open Telemetery Collector is deployed the platform will automatically provide a built in dashboard display OpenTelemetry Collector metrics.

-From the top left hamburger menu, select **Dashboards → OpenTelemetry Collector** and validate metrics and spans are being sent:
+From the top left hamburger menu, select **Dashboards → OpenTelemetry Collector**, scroll all the way to the bottom of the page and validate metrics and spans are being sent:

 ![OpenTelemetry Collector dashboard](../images/apm/otel-dashboard.png)